George Bingham, 6th Earl of Lucan

 George Charles Patrick Bingham, 6th Earl of Lucan MC (24 November 1898 – 21 January 1964), known as Lord Bingham from 1914 to 1949, was an Irish peer, British soldier and Labour politician.
+He was a maternal first cousin of Cynthia Spencer, Countess Spencer, paternal grandmother of Diana, Princess of Wales.

 Early life

 Pat Lucan was the eldest son of the 5th Earl of Lucan and his wife, Violet Sylvia Blanche, daughter of J. Spender Clay.
 He was educated at Eton College and at the Royal Military College Sandhurst.

 Military career

-He entered the Royal Military College, Sandhurst and was commissioned as a second lieutenant into the Coldstream Guards, during World War I. Remaining in the army, he attended the Staff College, Camberley.
+He entered Sandhurst, from where he was commissioned as a second lieutenant into the Coldstream Guards, during World War I. Remaining in the army, he attended the Staff College, Camberley.
 He was a colonel and commanded the 1st Battalion of the regiment from 1940 to 1942 during the Second World War.
 From 1942 to 1945 he was Deputy Director for Ground Defence in the Air Ministry.

 House of Lords

 He succeeded his father in the earldom in 1949 and took his seat on the Labour benches in the House of Lords.
 Lord Lucan served under Clement Attlee as Captain of the Yeomen of the Guard (Deputy Chief Whip in the House of Lords) from 1950 to 1951 and as Under-Secretary of State for Commonwealth Relations in 1951.
 Between 1954 and 1964 he was Chief Opposition Whip in the House of Lords.